 Is Alcohol Bad For My Hair?

 However, there is a completely different class of alcohols.
 These are large molecule, long chain alcohols that are as different from the short chain alcohols as night is from day.
-They tend to be "fatty", clump together and do not evaporate quickly.
-They draw moisture into the hair, thicken products and are used in some of the best products available for your hair.
+They tend to be "fatty", clump together, and do not evaporate quickly.
+They draw moisture into the hair, thicken products, and are used in some of the best products available for your hair.
 Examples include Stearyl Alcohol, Cetearyl Alcohol and Myristyl alcohol.
 You want to see these alcohols in your products.

 So, the next time you see the word alcohol on the label of a product you're checking out, do some research on the type of alcohol it is.
 The type of product will give you a good clue.
 If it's a product designed to be used on dry hair as a finishing product, it's probably a short chain alcohol and will be drying to your hair.
 That doesn't mean you can't use the product.
 Just understand what it's doing.
 If it's a conditioner, the alcohol is most likely a long chain alcohol and it's being used to benefit your hair.
 Feel comfortable knowing you're doing something good for your hair by using it.